-How to Adjust Your Basal Rates for Endurance Exercise Training
+How to Adjust Your Insulin Rates for Endurance Training

 2021-11-30

-Whether you’re running 3 miles or 13, learning how and when to adjust your insulin doses is a critical part of your training if you live with type 1 diabetes.
+Whether you’re running 3 miles or 13, learning how—and when—to adjust your insulin rates for endurance training is a critical if you live with type 1 diabetes.

-Here, we’ll discuss how and when you may need to adjust your insulin doses throughout your endurance training.
+Here, we’ll discuss how to adjust your insulin rates for endurance training.

-Schoenherr says you’re likely to be most sensitive to insulin (and thus, need a decrease in your doses) during:
+Schoenherr says you are likely to be most sensitive to insulin (and need a decrease in your doses) during:

 • The first month

-• The first rwo weeks of a new training phase (adding intervals, distance, etc.)
+• The first two weeks of a new training phase (adding intervals, distance, etc.)

 • During the tapering phase